janko/janko.io/_posts/2020-12-21-adding-multifactor-authentication-in-rails-with-rodauth.md

 We'll also override the default Rodauth template to display the recovery codes in a nicer way.
-For convenience, we'll add a download link for the recovery codes as well, implemented on the client-side using Stimulus, as a new endpoint for downloading recovery codes would have to be password-protected to maintain security.
+For convenience, we'll add a download link for the recovery codes as well.
+Instead of adding a new endpoint, which would have to be password-protected to maintain security, we'll just implement the download link in plain HTML using a data URL and `download` attribute.

 ```sh